Varna Province

 Varna Province (Област Варна), formerly known as Varna okrug, is a province in eastern Bulgaria, one of the 28 Bulgarian provinces.
-It comprises 12 municipalities with a population of 494,216 inhabitants as of April 2016.
+It comprises 12 municipalities with a population of 494,216 as of April 2016.
 The province is named after its administrative centre, Varna.

 Geography

-The province's territory is 3,819.5 km².
+The province's territory is 3,819.5 km2.
 It borders the Black Sea and covers parts of the hilly Danubian Plain (including parts of the Franga Plateau, South Dobruja, the Provadiya Plateau, Ludogorie, and the Avren Plateau), Eastern Stara Planina, the Varna–Devnya valley with the lakes (limans) of Varna and Beloslav, and the Kamchiya river valley.
 Other rivers include Provadiya, Devnya, and Batova, and the largest artificial lake is Tsonevo.

 The Black Sea coast is hilly and verdant, mostly cliff, with a couple of rocky headlands (Cape Galata, Cape St. Athanasius), several expansive sand beaches, the largest of which, at the mouths of the rivers Kamchiya and Shkorpilovska, is nearly 13 km long and up to 200–300 m wide, and many small cove beaches.
 Agricultural lands cover 60% of the area, with fertile chernozem soils mostly in the north and west; forests—28.1% (with some of the oldest oak massives in the nation), mostly in the south; and urban zones—6.8%.

 Natural resources include large deposits of rock salt, limestone, silica, and clays, all extensively used in local chemical, cement and glass manufacturing and construction; silica is also exported.
 Significant deposits of medicinal fango (mineral mud) are found in Lake Varna.
 The province abounds in thermal mineral waters.
 There are natural gas reserves.
 The offshore Galata gas field, a relatively minor project with planned cumulative production of 2 billion cubic meters, is expected to provide up to 15% of the nation's gas consumption for its lifetime.
 Manganese ore deposits are found.

 The climate inland is temperate, with cold, damp winters and hot, dry summers, and akin to Mediterranean along the Black Sea coast, with milder winters and cooler summers.